NocahOrg/NocahOrg.github.io/Micah/MIDOS/bootloader/bootloader.md

 ![bootloaderbin](/Images/bootloaderbin.png)

 Now that we have this bin, we need to put this on the first sector of a disk.
 To do this, I used the dd command to write this bin to the first sector of a virutal floppy disk image.
-Below shows the dd command to do this. a.dmg is the virtual floppy disk image.
+Below shows the dd command to do this. "a.dmg" is the virtual floppy disk image.

 ```
 dd if=Stage1.bin of=a.dmg conv=notrunc;